NBISweden/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ### Use folders to divide files into categories
 Place each project in its own folder, named after the project.
 Ideally, you want to keep the folder’s name under 32 characters long, while also including a combination of the project title, a unique identifier, and the date.

-Consider the best hierarchy for the project files and decide whether a deep or shallow hierarchy is preferable.
+Consider the best hierarchy for the project files, and decide whether a deep or shallow hierarchy is preferable.
 If you have several independent data collections, it is advisable to create a separate data folder for each collection.
 However, you can use any meaningful characteristic or file attribute as a basis for organising your files, and which one will be most helpful varies widely across domains and specific projects.
 <br>
 <br>
 ![data][slide_files]